Learn how to make vegan buttermilk with just two ingredients and a few minutes!

 - To make ahead: Make the buttermilk and store it in an airtight jar in the refrigerator for 3-4 days.
 The length of time it lasts will also depend on the expiry date of the plant-based milk you've used to make it.

 - To freeze: Make the buttermilk and add it to ice cube trays in tablespoon portions.
 After it freezes, remove the cubes from the trays, place them in a freezer bag, and write the date on the bag.
 Frozen buttermilk cubes will last up to two months in the freezer.
 When you're ready to use it in a recipe, remove the correct amount of cubes (4 cubes will equal ¼ cup if you added it to the trays in 1 tablespoon portions), place the cubes in a bowl or a jar and let them thaw.
-You can also thaw overnight in the refrigerator if you aren’t in a rush to use it.
-Once thawed, stir it and it's ready to use.
-You can also freeze it in a container or jar, but if you do, make sure the container is large and still has a lot of space after the buttermilk has been added since liquid expands as it freezes.

-- Nutrition info is for the full recipe (1 cup) made as written using lemon juice and unsweetened, unflavoured almond milk.
+- Nutrition info is for the full recipe (1 cup) made as written using lemon juice and unsweetened, unflavoured soy milk.
 Data is to be used only as a rough guide.
 Click here to learn how nutrition info is calculated on this website.

 KL says